I need some closure.

 Jasper, Nalnee, and I left Chaing Mai to Chaing Rai, one of Thailand's most northern cities.
 We spent some quality time there with Jasper's Aunt and G-ma, spending our days visiting the white temple, getting ourtdoor massages on the Mekong river overlooking Laos and Burma, and cleaning out the small guesthouse in the backyard.

 Jasper and I left Chaing Rai, went back to Chaing Mai, then took a bus to Bangkok.
 We had a bit of a craving to see a movie.
 We were pleasantly surprised.
 Let me tell you about movies in Bangkok.
 The theatres in Bangkok compare to something like the opera house in Sydney.
 The seats recline and you can even get vip boxes with couches and a full bar menu.
-The Thais don't mess around when it comes to movie watching.
+The Thais don't mess around

 From there we took one of the most miserable trips of our lives.